laszewsk/mlcommons/benchmarks/stemdl/rivanna/README-rivanna.md

 ## 2. Datasets

-This test is only for the small dataset.:
+This test is only for the small dataset.

 The datasets can be downloaded from remote server by using AWS CLI: